mwkaufmann/requests/README.md

 String resp2 = session.get(url2).send().readToText();
 ```

-Session do not need to be closed.If the client which this session obtained from is closed, session can no longer be used. #Exceptions Requests wrapped all checked exceptions into one runtime exception: RequestException.
+Session do not need to be closed.If the client which this session obtained from is closed, session can no longer be used.

+#Exceptions

+Requests wrapped all checked exceptions into runtime exceptions, most of time is RequestException.
 Catch this if you mind.
 Unchecked Exceptions are leaved as it is.